rticommunity/rticonnextdds-connector/README.md

 ## License

 > *Note:* Each language binding may have its own license.
-> Please refer to the specific language binding repository for more details.
+> Refer to the specific language binding repository for more details.

 This software is an experimental ("pre-production") product.
 The Software is provided "as is," with no warranty of any type, including any warranty for fitness for any purpose.